tceglar/heat/data/Readme.md

 # Data repo

  * geojson data
+  * bigdata.geojson - Task at the Trofeo Montegrappa 2019
- * json files with heatmap layers
+ * json files with heatmap layer definition for custom layer on [seeyou.cloud](seeyou.cloud)